luchog01/reddit-comments-scrapper/README.md

 2. **Check Results**:
     - The script creates a `results` directory in the project root.
     - Inside the `results` directory, you will find:
-        - `posts.xlsx` containing today's top posts.
+        - `posts.xlsx` containing all obtained posts.
-        - A `comments` subdirectory with individual Excel files for each post's comments.
+        - `comments.xlsx` containing comments for the collected posts.

 3. **Recommendation**:
-    - Before running the script again, store your results in the `results` folder to avoid overwriting it.
+    - The results will be appended to the existing Excel files.
+If duplicates are found, the newer version will be kept.

 ## Considerations

 - **Rate Limit**:
     - The Reddit API rate limit is set to 5 minutes (`RATE_LIMIT = 840` seconds, 14 minutes).
-Therefore, depending on the number of posts and comments, the script may take several minutes to complete.
+Depending on the number of posts and comments, the script may take several minutes to complete.
     - Be patient and allow the script to run to completion.
 The rate limit ensures the script adheres to Reddit's API usage policies and avoids getting temporarily banned for excessive requests.